Close Menu

 So many questions…

-Kickstarter reviews every project before you can launch it on their website.
-My first question is an obvious one: How the hell did this project get through Kickstarter’s review process?
+Kickstarter reviews every project before it is launched.
+My first question is an obvious one: How did this project get through Kickstarter’s review process?
 After the launch, backers ask about the legal side of this project in the message section, and there still seems to be no red flag alert on the Kickstarter website.

 I guess we will have to wait and see how this will pan out, but with Nintendo’s legacy in the courtroom, why would you ever want to tickle this snoozing monster’s toe?
-Let me clarify, we have better things to do than to protect the interests of billion dollar corporations, but we are of the opinion that people are being price-gouged with this project, as it is apparently, convincingly enough presented to let people at least wonder of these carts are licensed or not.
+Let me clarify, we have better things to do than to protect the interests of billion dollar corporations, but we are of the opinion that people are being price-gouged with this project, as it is apparently, presented convincingly enough let people let people think these carts are licensed or not. last but certainly not least, this endeavor is more likely to hurt the homebrew community than help it.

 kickstarter picks retro